d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 # Linear Regression
 :label:`sec_linear_regression`

-*Regression* refers to a set of methods for modeling the relationship between one or more independent variables and a dependent variable.
-In the natural sciences and social sciences, the purpose of regression is most often to *characterize* the relationship between the inputs and outputs.
-Machine learning, on the other hand, is most often concerned with *prediction*.

 Regression problems pop up whenever we want to predict a numerical value.
-Common examples include predicting prices (of homes, stocks, etc.), predicting length of stay (for patients in the hospital), demand forecasting (for retail sales), among countless others.
+Common examples include predicting prices (of homes, stocks, etc.), predicting the length of stay (for patients in the hospital), demand forecasting (for retail sales), among countless others.
 Not every prediction problem is a classic regression problem.
-In subsequent sections, we will introduce classification problems, where the goal is to predict membership among a set of categories.
+Later on, we will introduce classification problems, where the goal is to predict membership among a set of categories.

-## Basic Elements of Linear Regression
+## Basics

 *Linear regression* may be both the simplest and most popular among the standard tools to regression.
-Dating back to the dawn of the 19th century, linear regression flows from a few simple assumptions.
+Dating back to the dawn of the 19th century :cite:`legendre1805memoire,gauss1809theoria`, linear regression flows from a few simple assumptions.
-First, we assume that the relationship between the independent variables $\mathbf{x}$ and the dependent variable $y$ is linear, i.e., that $y$ can be expressed as a weighted sum of the elements in $\mathbf{x}$, given some noise on the observations.
+First, we assume that the relationship between the features $\mathbf{x}$ and the targets $y$ is linear, i.e., that $y$ can be expressed as a weighted sum of the elements in $\mathbf{x}$ plus some observation noise.
-Second, we assume that any noise is well-behaved (following a Gaussian distribution).
+Second, we assume that any noise is well-behaved, such as following a Gaussian distribution.

-To motivate the approach, let us start with a running example.
 Suppose that we wish to estimate the prices of houses (in dollars) based on their area (in square feet) and age (in years).
-To actually develop a model for predicting house prices, we would need to get our hands on a dataset consisting of sales for which we know the sale price, area, and age for each home.
+To develop a model for predicting house prices, we need to get our hands on data consisting of sales, including the sales price, area, and age for each home.
-In the terminology of machine learning, the dataset is called a *training dataset* or *training set*, and each row (here the data corresponding to one sale) is called an *example* (or *data point*, *data instance*, *sample*).
+In the terminology of machine learning, the dataset is called a *training dataset* or *training set*, and each row (containing the data corresponding to one sale) is called an *example* (or *data point*, *instance*, *sample*).
 The thing we are trying to predict (price) is called a *label* (or *target*).
-The independent variables (age and area) upon which the predictions are based are called *features* (or *covariates*).
+The variables (age and area)
+upon which the predictions are based are called *features* (or *covariates*).

 Typically, we will use $n$ to denote the number of examples in our dataset.
-We index the data examples by $i$, denoting each input as $\mathbf{x}^{(i)} = [x_1^{(i)}, x_2^{(i)}]^\top$ and the corresponding label as $y^{(i)}$.
+We use superscripts to enumerate samples and targets, and subscripts to index coordinates. $\mathbf{x}^{(i)}$ denotes the $i$-th sample and $x_j^{(i)}$ denotes its $j$-th coordinate.

-### Linear Model
+### Model
 :label:`subsec_linear_model`

-The linearity assumption just says that the target (price) can be expressed as a weighted sum of the features (area and age):
+At the heart of every solution is a model that describes how features can be transformed into estimates of targets.
+Since we use a linear model this means that we assume that the target (price) can be expressed as a weighted sum of the features (area and age):

 $$\mathrm{price} = w_{\mathrm{area}} \cdot \mathrm{area} + w_{\mathrm{age}} \cdot \mathrm{age} + b.$$
 :eqlabel:`eq_price-area`

-In :eqref:`eq_price-area`, $w_{\mathrm{area}}$ and $w_{\mathrm{age}}$
+Here $w_{\mathrm{area}}$ and $w_{\mathrm{age}}$
 are called *weights*, and $b$ is called a *bias*
-(also called an *offset* or *intercept*).
+(or *offset* or *intercept*).
-The weights determine the influence of each feature on our prediction and the bias just says what value the predicted price should take when all of the features take value 0.
+The weights determine the influence of each feature on our prediction.
+The bias determines the value of the estimate when all features are zero.
-Even if we will never see any homes with zero area, or that are precisely zero years old, we still need the bias or else we will limit the expressivity of our model.
+Even though we will never see any newly-built homes with zero area, we still need the bias, lest we limit the expressivity of our model.
+For instance, the property value of a house is also determined by the land it is built on.
-Strictly speaking, :eqref:`eq_price-area` is an *affine transformation* of input features, which is characterized by a *linear transformation* of features via weighted sum, combined with a *translation* via the added bias.

 Given a dataset, our goal is to choose the weights $\mathbf{w}$ and the bias $b$ such that on average,